 This knife cut is simple yet effective.
 It’s perfect for adding a touch of elegance to any dish.
 So, next time you’re looking to glam up your meal, give the chiffonade knife cut a try!

 What is Chiffonade?

-It is a slicing technique where leafy green vegetables and herbs such as spinach, basil, sorrel, etc. are cut into long, thin strips.
+Chiffonade is of French origin and means to cut into ribbons; it is a slicing technique where leafy green vegetables and herbs, such as spinach, lettuce, basil, sorrel, etc., are cut into long, thin strips.

-- Wash and dry your basil then strip the leaves from the stems.
+- Wash and dry your basil, then strip the leaves from the stems.

 - Stack the leaves on top of each other.

 - Gently roll the leaves into a cigar.